CylonicRaider/heim/client/site/about/privacy.md

 ## Your Choices

-We offer you choices regarding the collection, use, and sharing of your PII and we'll respect the choices you make.
+We offer you choices regarding the collection, use, and sharing of your PII and we will respect the choices you make.
 Please note that if you decide not to provide us with the PII that we request, you may not be able to access all of the features of the Services.